PaulESantos/RDataScience/05_Raster.md

 ## extent      : -180, 180, -90, 90  (xmin, xmax, ymin, ymax)
 ## coord. ref. : +proj=longlat +datum=WGS84 +ellps=WGS84 +towgs84=0,0,0
 ```

+There are lots of slots to handle all the ways one might need to use a raster; fortunately you won't have to dig into the majority of these.

 ```r